atzenigor/RBM-on-Classification/README.md

-This codes is an implementation of a Classification Restricted Boltzmann Machine (ClassRBM).
+This code is an implementation of a Classification Restricted Boltzmann Machine (ClassRBM).

 The script "trueMinst2Dataset.m" loads the MINST dataset in matlab variables that can be used by "trainingClassRBM.m".